zalyoung/gitlab-handbook/content/handbook/support/workflows/account_verification.md

 > **Note**: In case the user sends back very minimal information and it's clear it's not sufficient or the answers are vague, reply asking for more information immediately after their response.
 You can provide some additional guidance, such as "please provide the exact date and time of the commit, not just an approximate one".

-1. To verify the challenge answers, use [chatops]({{< ref "chatops.md" >}}), the Zendesk GitLab User Lookup App or, for those who have admin access, check at `https://gitlab.com/admin/users/USERNAME`.
+1. To verify the challenge answers, the Zendesk GitLab User Lookup App or, for those who have admin access, check at `https://gitlab.com/admin/users/USERNAME`.
 1. Use the ZenDesk GitLab Super App's 2FA Helper to determine the [risk factor](https://internal.gitlab.com/handbook/support/#risk-factors-for-account-ownership-verification) (GitLab internal) based on the user's answers.
 Data classification criteria and any notes are in the [Internal Handbook - Data Classification table](https://internal.gitlab.com/handbook/support/#data-classification) (GitLab internal), which is considered the source of truth.
 If you need to leave a comment manually (instead of through the app), use the [`Support::SaaS::Gitlab.com::2FA::2FA Internal Note` macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/2FA%20Internal%20Note.md?ref_type=heads) to put an internal note on the ticket.
    - Challenge answers must be evaluated against a paid namespace if the user is a member of any paid namespace.
 If the user is not a member of a paid namespace, refer to [Conditions for 2FA Reset Consideration](#conditions-when-account-is-used-to-access-customers-portal) for further guidance.